kubedb/docs/docs/guides/pgpool/scaling/horizontal-scaling/horizontal-ops.md

 1
 ```

-We can see from both command that the pgpool has 3 replicas.
+We can see from both command that the pgpool has 1 replica.

 We are now ready to apply the `PgpoolOpsRequest` CR to scale this pgpool.